-Pg. x
+Pg.
+X

 39

 38

 40

 43

 47

 42

-46. Tournament Entry Fees
+45. Tournament Entry Fees

 The following entry fees may be charged by the Tournament Organiser per player prior to the start of the Tournament or (if applicable) deducted from prize money at the discretion of the Tournament Organiser.
 The Tournament Organiser must provide a receipt for fees collected onsite.
 The entry fee can be collected in US Dollars or Euros or in local currency as stated on the Fact Sheet.
+Tournaments should collect the Entry Fee from players before their first match on collecting their required Tournament Accreditation.

-Draw Maximum Fee (per player) Qualifying (singles) or Qualifying (singles) and Doubles Up to US\$40 or €36 Main Draw (singles) or Main Draw (singles) and Doubles Up to US\$40 or €36 Doubles only Up to US\$20 or €18
+Draw Qualifying (singles) or Qualifying (singles) and Doubles Main Draw (singles) or Main Draw (singles) and Doubles Doubles only

+Maximum Fee (per player)

+Up to US\$40 or €36

+Up to US\$40 or €36

+Up to US\$20 or €18

-47. Schedule of Matches
+46. Schedule of Matches